-In the house I am in now I am very attentive.
-When I walk around I keep watching the light.
+When I walk around in the house I keep watching the light.
 My hart jumped up a bit yesterday morning.
 I looked again today, but it was not there.
-Was it only the surprise of this fist happy encounter - no, I could catch it with my phone..
-But it certainly takes more for a house to befriend you, before you can start calling a place your home.
+Was it only the surprise of this fist happy encounter - no, I could catch it with my phone.

 April 20th - No Man's Land.

-Stepping over (never on) a threshold is an act with great meaning.
+Stepping over a threshold is an act with great meaning.
 In one seemingly insignificant step you move in two opposite directions - in- and outside.
-Two different worlds separated by this minimal rectangle with no attribute other than not belonging to either side.
+Two different worlds separated by this minimal rectangle - no man's land in home-deco.

 In 2002 I constructed the word HEMWEH - a tilted palindrome on the crossroad of a number of northern languages.
 Which side I move, I will always be in limbo.
 In the same period I wrote the sentence:"Ich möchte, ich hätte ein Heimweh (I wished I could be homesick)".

 Arvo Pärt - the Estonian composer - spoke in a radio interview with great affection about the old house of his grandma.
 He had spent many happy summers in that cottage, hidden in the sand dunes on the shores of the Baltic.
 How he had made his fond memories of her and the house into his secret sanctuary.
 When lack of time kept him from traveling, then reminding the sound and smell of washing waves and salty air was enough to revitalise his inspiration.